-Blepharitis is swelling or inflammation of the eyelids.
+Blepharitis is manifest by inflamed, irritated, itchy, and reddened eyelids.
+It most often occurs where the eyelashes grow.
 Dandruff-like debris builds up at the base of the eyelashes as well.

 Blepharitis is more likely to be seen in people with:

 - A skin condition called seborrheic dermatitis or seborrhea.
 This problem involves the scalp, eyebrows, eyelids, skin behind the ears, and the creases of the nose.

 - Allergies that affect the eyelashes (less common).

 - Excess growth of the bacteria that are normally found on the skin.

 - Rosacea, which is a skin condition that causes a red rash on the face.

 - Scales that stick to the base of the eyelashes

 - Burning feeling in the eyelids

 - Crusting, itching and swelling of the eyelids